WHY STUDY IN THE EU?

 Kristin Rona L. Batuigas

-Master of Science in Sustainable Building Information Management, Sweden
+Master of Science in Sustainable Building Information Management - School of Engineering, Jönköping University, Sweden

 "I believe youth are for excellence because we embrace challenges with courage and adaptability, transforming them into opportunities for growth and impact.